markjprice/cs12dotnet8/docs/errata/improvements.md

 Since all four statements are all equivalent, they all have the same variable name, and therefore cannot be all declared in the same code file.

 Unless a step-by-step instruction tells the reader to enter code, all code examples are written to be read and understood, not entered into a code editor.
+Code examples should be considered to be "snippets" that are not guaranteed to compile without changes or additional statements.

-In the next edition, I will explicitly say that, and explain that if the reader does decide to enter the code, they would of course need to rename the variables.
+In the next edition, I will explicitly say that, and explain that if the reader does decide to enter the code, they would (of course) need to rename the variables.

 ## Page 484 - Compressing streams